 Joint PhDs (co-tutelles)

 Tailored opportunities for joint PhDs, allowing students to conduct doctoral research at two institutions and to obtain to a jointly awarded degree are also available.
-For further information see Collaborations and Study Abroad.
+For further information see postgraduate research collaborations.

 Before applying to study a research degree at the University of St Andrews, please make sure that you have found a suitable supervisor first.
 As a prospective research student, you will apply to work with an individual supervisor or a supervisory team within a School or Institute.